-In English language, it means, “add 4 to 100, multiply by 8, and then add 62,000.
+In the English language, it means, “add 4 to 100, multiply by 8, and then add 62,000.
 By utilizing this rule, the circumference of a circle with the diameter of 20,000 can be approached”.

 Aryabhatta Discoveries in the field of astronomy

 Aryabhata is also considered as the “Father Of Astronomy”.
 In ancient India, astronomy was known as the AudAyaka system.
 Well, centuries before Nicolas Copernicus, Aryabhatta advocated the Heliocentric Model Of The Solar System.
 He, in fact, rejected the orthodox geocentric view that earth is “Achala” i.e immovable.

 He held the notion that earth revolves around the sun and rotates about its axis daily making day and night.
 In the 15th century, his concept of the Heliocentric Model Of The Solar System was later revised by an Indian Astronomer Nilakantha Somayaji in his Geo-Heliocentric Model.

-If you don’t know, Aryabhatta Model Of The Universe and Vedic cosmology comes in the list of Top 6 Obsolete cosmological Models Of The Universe.
+If you don’t know, the Aryabhatta Model Of The Universe and Vedic cosmology comes in the list of Top 6 Obsolete cosmological Models Of The Universe.

 Maharishi Kanada – Father Of Atomic Theory

 The next one in the list of Ancient Indian scientists and their inventions is Maharishi Kanada and his Kanada atomic theory.
 According to the modern terminology, an English physicist John Dalton is credited for the invention of Atomic Theory.